Biochar & Climate change

 First, the largest difference is between the biochar carbon sink & climate change impact of a biochar system.
 It is illustrated in the Figure 2, below.

 Fig 2.
-The carbon sink of biochar is only a part of the climate change impact of a biochar system.
+The carbon storage in biochar is only a part of the climate change impact of a biochar system.

 Fig 2.
-The carbon sink of biochar is only a part of the climate change impact of a biochar system.
+The carbon storage in biochar is only a part of the climate change impact of a biochar system.

 • Definitions of terms